Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Higher-order generalized optimistic method

-\section{Higher-Order Generalized Optimistic Method}
+\section{Higher-order generalized optimistic method}

 In this section, we explore the possibility of designing methods for saddle point problems using higher-order derivatives.
-As in Section~\ref{sec:second_order}, we require that the Bregman function $\Phi$ is $L_{\Phi}$-smooth on $\mathcal{Z}$.
+Similar to the case in Section~\ref{sec:second_order}, for technical reasons we require that the distance-generating function $\Phi$ is $L_{\Phi}$-smooth w.r.t. $\|\cdot\|$ on $\mathcal{Z}$ and 1-strongly convex on $\mathbb{R}^{m+n}$.
 Also, we make the following assumption on $f$. \begin{assumption} The operator $F$ defined in \eqref{eq:def_of_F_H} is $p$-th-order $L_p$-smooth ($p \geq 3$) on $\mathcal{Z}$.
 Also, we have access to an oracle that returns $F(\vz),DF(\vz),\dots,DF^{(p-1)}(\vz)$ for any given $\vz$. \end{assumption} Under Assumption~\ref{assum:high_order}, it follows from \eqref{eq:residual_F} that

 where $T^{(p-1)}(\vz;\vz_k)$ is the $(p-1)$-th order Taylor expansion of $F$ at point $\vz_k$ (cf. \eqref{eq:taylor_expansion}).
 A natural generalization of the second-order optimistic method in Section~\ref{sec:second_order} is to choose the approximation function as $P(\vz;\mathcal{I}_k):=T^{(p-1)}(\vz;\vz_k)$.
 Alas, a subtle technical issue arises on closer inspection of the resulting subproblem.
 Specifically, with this choice of $P(\vz;\mathcal{I}_k)$ we need to solve the inclusion problem: